andres20980/kasten-docs/docs/kanister.md

 For example, the following section should be added to the phase's args section to make it run as the user 1000 :

 ```
-...podOverride:  serviceAccountName: "k10-k10"  ## Add the securityContext section here to use it in Kanister Hook.  securityContext:    runAsUser: 1000    runAsNonRoot: true...
+...podOverride:  serviceAccountName: "kanister-svc"  ## Add the securityContext section here to use it in Kanister Hook.  securityContext:    runAsUser: 1000    runAsNonRoot: true...
 ```

 ---